Baneen04/Hyper-Parameters-Tuning/README.md

 # Hyper-Parameters-Tuning
 In my project, I have implemented hyperparameter tuning to optimize the performance of machine learning models.
+By systematically exploring various hyperparameter configurations, such as learning rates, regularization strengths, and the number of estimators, I was able to identify the most effective settings for each model.
+This process involved using techniques such as grid search, random search, and cross-validation to evaluate different combinations and improve model accuracy and generalization.
+The results of hyperparameter tuning significantly enhanced the model's performance, leading to more precise and reliable predictions.